markhenryfreeman/markhenryfreeman.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+_As Kanye West said:_

+> We're living the future so
+> the present is our past.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for